LC-Linkous/AntennaCalculationAutotuningTool/README.md

 * Ansys HFSS integration
 * ANCAT project creation, basic save functionality (a newer feature, but not worth removing)

+What's happening now?
+* Minor restructuring to get the save&load functionality switched over from a txt file to JSON.
+This was a requested feature, so it's been bumped up in priority.
+It's also a good time to clean up the 'file load' functions.

 Why are we not matching the literature exactly?
 * The driving goal behind the development of this software is for it to be useful and to encourage experimentation.
 Holding back features/functionality to be truer to the publications goes against that.